mvysny/ev-fi/_posts/2019-12-1-charging-network-in-baltics.md

 operates a large network of chargers in Estonia, basically covering entire country.
 The DC speed is 50kW and the prices are as follows:

-* DC: 50kW CHAdeMO 0,24 €/kWh; after 60 min 0.1 €/min penalty is charged.
+* DC Type 1: 50kW CHAdeMO 0,24 €/kWh; after 60 min 0.1 €/min penalty is charged.
 * AC: 22kW Type 2 0,22 €/kWh; after 180 min 0.05 €/min penalty is charged.

-WARNING: Volt chargers do not provide CCS connectors - they only offer CHAdeMO and Type 2 AC-only for slow 22kW charging.
-So for example for Model 3 you'll either need a CHAdeMO adapter (I'm not sure whether such even exists), or charge from Type 2 AC slowly at 11kW speed.
+WARNING: Volt chargers do not provide Type 2 CCS connectors - they only offer CHAdeMO and Type 1 CCS!
+Type 2 charging is AC-only 22kW, which is further limited down by your car.
+For example for Tesla Model 3 you'll either need a CHAdeMO adapter (I'm not sure whether such a thing even exists), or charge from Type 2 AC slowly at 11kW speed.

 [Virta](https://virta.webapp.virtaglobal.com/) operates/roams a couple of chargers in Estonia, and the one in Parnu is a 50kW free-to-use charger right next to a Hesburger - worth a stop.
+Often occupied by the local taxi drivers though.

 PlugSurfing shows no possible roaming.
 Shell Recharge only shows charger in Parnu and Talinn and the price is horrible - 0,6€/kWh.

-If you do not have the RFID, or you don't have CHAdeMO port, or you can't charge for other reason, the best way is to to skip charging in Estonia and charge in Latvia, since it's just 200km from Tallinn to Ainazi (Latvia border).
-However try stopping in Parnu and charge for free if the charger is available - if it is, you will be able to travel through Latvia and charge in Lithuania for free.
+If you do not have the RFID, or you don't have CHAdeMO port, or you can't charge for other reason, the best way is to charge up upfront, skip charging in Estonia and charge in Latvia;
+nearest charger in Latvia is just 200km from Tallinn (the Ainazi charger on Latvia borders).
+However, try stopping in Parnu and charge for free if the charger is available - if it is, you will be able to travel through Latvia and charge in Lithuania for free.